Privacy Policy

 PURPOSE

-The purpose of these standards is to protect the privacy of all personal and protected information owned, received, created, maintained, transmitted or used by Exponent Health and its Business
+The purpose of these standards is to protect the privacy of all personal and protected information owned, received, created, maintained, transmitted or used by Expion Health and its Business

 Associates.